Peter J. Sicilian

 Degrees: BA in Music from Syracuse University and MM with Opera Specialization from Binghamton University

 Mr. Sicilian began his career as a vocal coach/accompanist with special studies under the renowned Boris Goldovsky and Arthur Lessac.
 He then pursued vocal studies with Carmen Savoca, Peyton Hibbitt, Duane Skrabalak, and Armen Boyajian.
 He performed leading roles from opera to Broadway with a repertory that includes over 40 roles in five languages.
 His performance experience included roles with Tri-Cities Opera, Opera Theatre of Pittsburgh, Syracuse Opera, Opera Theatre of Rochester, Ithaca Opera Association, Sarasota Opera and Rome Opera Festival in Italy.
 He also appeared in the American premiere of Carl Nielsen’s Maskarade, performed in its original Danish with Sarasota Opera in Florida.
 In 1984 he joined the Tri-Cities Opera Company as Stage Director of their outreach program, Opera-Go-Round, and for the following decade held the position of Artistic Director/Stage Director of the company, as well as the head of its Resident Artist Training Program.

 Mr. Sicilian has also developed a program titled Speaking for Success – “Is Your Message Being Heard?” where he conducts seminars and workshops designed to help teachers and public presenters use their speaking voice more effectively.
 He currently serves on the faculty of Binghamton University and SUNY Broome Community College.
-He also serves as Music Director and organist at St. Anthony of Padua Church in Endicott, New York and has maintained a private voice studio since 1980.
+He also serves as Music Director and organist at the Church of the Holy Family in Endwell, New York and has maintained a private voice studio since 1980.
 His students have gone on to sing professionally throughout the United States and Europe.